Exam accommodations in the online learning environment

 - The student has an adjusted start time due to an evening exam running longer than 11:00pm with their extended time added OR there is an approved out-of-time (OOT) request for that exam.

 Adjusted Start Time (AST)

 Exam security for AST: Students sign an exam confidentiality agreement.
-If a student finishes their exam before the regular start time of that exam they will be supervised by an invigilator in Collaborate Ultra until 6:30pm or 30 minutes past the start time of the exam.
+If a student finishes their exam before the regular start time of that exam they will be supervised by an invigilator in Collaborate Ultra until 30 minutes past the regular class start time of the exam.

 Alternate format and adaptive software/technology